AD1616/ADtri3python/prepStuff/plan.md

 * Turn in the create task
 * Review some of the terms from topics like internet protocols.
 Make sure I am familiar with all CS jargon that might be asked.

+## Reflection

+* I got 49/50 on the quiz.
+My only mistake was a dumb mistake.
+* My create task is submitted.